jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 ### Ground Truth

-Every task's ground truth is the actual merged PR diff, surgically extracted by `patch_extractor.py`.
-The evaluator knows what a correct solution looks like.
-Partial credit is awarded when the agent navigates to the right files but implements an incomplete fix.
+The ground truth for every task is the actual merged PR diff.
+This enables strict pass/fail grading via the native test suite, but also unlocks fractional scoring for pathfinding.
+Because the orchestrator knows exactly which files need to be edited, agents receive partial credit for successfully navigating to the correct components, even if their final code fix falls short.

+It cuts the fluff but keeps the two most important points: the PR diff is the standard, and we give credit for good navigation.

 ### Dataset Versioning